dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 making the rendezvous as scheduled is entirely optional now.
 Hopefully there aren’t too many subs in my path.
 And maybe my single F-16 will get to that eastern Badger before it can summon a world of hate for my lonely tanker?
-We shall see\!
+We shall see!

 **MISSILES INBOUND**